Suryakanta2001/Suryakanta2001/README.md

 - 🔭 I’m currently working on some MERN Technologies

-- 🌱 I’m currently learning Next.js, React, Tailwind CSS
+- 🌱 I’m currently learning Next.js, React, Tailwind CSS ,Typescript

 - ❓ Ask me about anything related to the MERN stack and related technologies